-Karami et al. (2017) proposed two approaches to addressing the issue of street children: preventive approaches, which aim to prevent children from becoming homeless, and corrective and reconstructive approaches, which focus on improving the conditions of existing street children and reintegrating them into their families and communities (Vameghi, 2005).
+Karami et al. (2017) propose two approaches to addressing the issue of street children: preventive approaches, which aim to prevent children from becoming homeless, and corrective and reconstructive approaches, which focus on improving the conditions of existing street children and reintegrating them into their families and communities (Vameghi, 2005).
 Setyowati et al. (2023) noted the lack of effective regulations to address the problem of street children, emphasizing the importance of accepting and understanding their potential to improve their social situation.
 While many street children lack proper upbringing from their families, research by Sakina (2011) indicated that the assistance provided through shelters is often insufficient.
 It is crucial to ensure that the basic rights of street children are fulfilled to protect them from violence (Sakina, 2011).

 METHODOLOGY